Cremation and Tradition

 Yet another cremation service that many families require is assistance with the transfer of ashes to their final resting place.
 In most cases, the crematory or funeral home that performs the cremation will return the cremation remains (also known as simply ashes) to the family in a cardboard or plastic container that has a generic look and is intended to be a temporary storage place.
 Families will occasionally leave the ashes in this temporary container indefinitely (and there is nothing wrong with doing that, of course, if that's the desire of the family), but, more often, the family will select a more elaborately designed urn in which to display the cremation ashes permanently.
 In these later cases (which constitute the majority) most any crematory or funeral home will be glad to perform the transfer of the ashes from the temporary container to the new one, and, in most cases, this cremation service will be complimentary – even in cases in which the family finally decides upon a permanent urn years or decades after their loved one has died, the charge for transferring the ashes will typically never be more than simply a few dollars.
 Many families, of course, are comfortable performing this cremation service themselves rather than relying upon a death care professional.
 And that is perfectly acceptable.
 There are no laws or regulations that prohibit families from transferring the ashes themselves.
 But families can be comforted to know that, if emotions and other factors will not allow them to conduct the transfer, this particular cremation service is readily available simply just for asking.

 An important thing to remember about cremation services is that most are entirely optional.
 While is probably illegal in most places of the United States to conduct the cremation itself independently (such as on a funeral pyre, as it once was common practice in most of the world), all other services related to cremation are typically optional.
 Families can choose to scatter their loved ones ashes without the use of a cremation services professional.
-Ashes may be stored in any manner a family considers appropriate, and families may share their ashes amongst themselves and other in any way that fits their desires and wishes.
+Ashes may be stored in any manner a family considers appropriate, and families may share the cremation ashes amongst themselves and other in any way that fits their desires and wishes.
 Likewise, all of the paper work required by law before a cremation may take place can be done entirely by family members working independently.
 In short, the cremation services typically offered by death care professional are often very comforting and convenient.
 But only rarely are they required – and, in fact, it is often illegal for professionals to even suggest that they are required.
 So, while the cremation services we discuss here (and others) are readily available upon request, it is important for families who have lost a loved one to be very careful to order only the services they need and desire.
 In many cases, as we noted above, the cremation services are included complimentary as part of a typical cremation and that can be a very comforting thing for any family experiencing the grief of losing a precious friend and loved one.